Item added to cart

 Nutritional yeast contains all nine essential amino acids that we need to get from our diet, making it a complete source of protein, similar to the protein found in animal products.
 Complete proteins assist in repairing tissues, absorbing nutrients, and preventing muscle loss.

 Nutritional yeast contains special fibers called beta-glucans, which have been shown to reduce cholesterol levels.
 Nutritional yeast can also help regulate blood sugar levels, as it’s a low-glycemic food.
-Plus it contains chromium, a mineral that can also help regulate blood sugar.
+Plus, it contains chromium, a mineral that can also help regulate blood sugar.

-Nutritional yeast is very high in vitamin B12, which is needed for a healthy nervous system, DNA production, energy metabolism, and creation of red blood cells.
+Nutritional yeast is very high in vitamin B12, which is needed for a healthy nervous system, DNA production, energy metabolism, and the creation of red blood cells.
 It’s usually found in animal proteins, which makes nutritional yeast a great way for vegans and vegetarians to supplement their vitamin B12 intake.

 Antioxidants fight free radicals in your body, which can cause illnesses, spark inflammation, and contribute to the effects of aging.
 Nutritional yeast contains glutathione, a powerful antioxidant that can help protect your body from the effects of free radicals.